Discover

 Astrophysics Scientist who manages the spectroscopic follow-up

-an impressive database of bright supernovae, which is a fundamental
+constitutes an impressive database of bright supernovae, which

 Normally